ss7pro/mlt/mlt-templates/horovod/README.md

 A distributed model training using horovod and openmpi.

-This template deploys horovod model on kubernetes using [kubeflow openmpi] (https://github.com/kubeflow/kubeflow/blob/master/kubeflow/openmpi/README.md).
+This template deploys horovod model on kubernetes using [kubeflow openmpi](https://github.com/kubeflow/kubeflow/blob/master/kubeflow/openmpi/README.md).

 Template structure as follows: